 Next comes another new feature to the ride; the bobsleds whiz past the wreckage of an earlier mountain exhibition gone terribly wrong.
 (Interesting new Disney factoid: the wreckage includes one of the Matterhorn’s old sleds, mangled and wrecked).

-Then riders come face to face with the brand new Yeti.
-Featuring a wide range of body motion and detailed facial movement, the animatronic Yeti reaches toward the sleds as they speed past.
-This attack-mode effect is far more immersive than the old version, and far more exciting!
+Then riders come face to face with the brand Abominable Snowman.
+Featuring a wide range of body motion and detailed facial movement, the animatronic Abominable Snowman reaches toward the sleds as they speed past.
+This attack-mode effect is more immersive than the old version, and far more exciting!

-The overall vibe of the newer, scarier Matterhorn is a more intense experience, in the spirit of Expedition Everest at Disney’s Animal Kingdom in Florida.
+The overall vibe of the newer, scarier Matterhorn is more intense, in the spirit of Expedition Everest at Disney’s Animal Kingdom in Florida.

 The track itself remains unchanged, as do the bobsled cars.
 But these new enhancements add tremendous excitement to what was already one of Disneyland’s most thrilling rides.

 Check out this video, shot by my son on our Panasonic A500.
-This wearable camera provides an amazing POV shot, and it is waterproof, too, which made that final splash down at the end of the ride worry-free!
+This wearable camera provides an amazing POV shot.
+It’s waterproof, too, which made that final splash down at the end of the ride worry-free!